Crassula rubricaulis Eckl. & Zeyh.

 Crassula rubricaulis var. muirii

-Crassula rubricaulis is a small succulent shrub, up to 20 inches (50 cm) tall, with reddish branches and attractive red-edged leaves.
+Crassula rubricaulis is a small much-branched succulent shrub with attractive green leaves, usually with red margins, becoming deep red when grown in full sun.
+It grows up to 20 inches (50 cm) tall.
+Branches are reddish and root at the nodes where they touch the ground.
 The older branches become woody and grey-brown.
-They root at the nodes where they touch the ground.
-Leaves are long, flattened, green with or without red margins, becoming deep red, up to 1.4 inches (3.5 cm) long, and up to 0.5 inches (1.3 cm) wide.
-In summer, it produces white, star-shaped flowers in large rounded clusters on red-tinged flowering stems.
+Leaves are long, flattened, up to 1.4 inches (3.5 cm) long, up to 0.5 inches (1.3 cm) wide, and often crowded at the branch tips.
+Flowers are white, star-shaped, and appear in summer arranged in large rounded clusters on red-tinged flowering stems.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).